vvelikodny/blog/README.md

-This is my blog: https://velikodny.com
+This is the source code of my blog: https://velikodny.com